-Rifampicin: Concomitant administration of Fluconazole capsule and rifampicin resulted in a 25% decrease in the AUC and 20% shorter half-life of fluconazole.
-In patients receiving concomitant rifampicin, an increase in the Fluconazole capsule dose should be considered.
+Rifampicin: Concomitant administration of fluconazole and rifampicin resulted in a 25% decrease in the AUC and a 20% shorter half-life of fluconazole.
+In patients receiving concomitant rifampicin, an increase of the fluconazole dose should be considered.

 Interaction studies have shown that when oral fluconazole is coadministered with food, cimetidine, antacids or following total body irradiation for bone marrow transplantation, no clinically significant impairment of fluconazole absorption occurs.